Marius-450/anisha/README.md

     :param y: y coordinate of the upper left corner of the shape.
     :param width: Width in pixels.
     :param height: Height in pixels.
-    :param outline: The outline color of the shape.
+    :param outline: The color of the shape.
 Must be a hex value for a color or a 3 values tuple.
     :param colors: Number of colors used in the bitmap and palette. default 128.
     :param stroke: Thickness of the lines drawn, in pixels
 ```